 bathroom cafe curtains

 The window in the Georgian Flat’s bathroom is larger and so I used a 19mm made-to-order brass rail from Jim Lawrence.
 This Cafe Curtain Rail is a lovely aged brass and you can specify the exact length that you need – no cutting required!
-This rail does not come with window brackets or Cafe Curtain Clips.
+This rail does not come with window brackets or Cafe Curtain Clips which are sold separately on their website.

 You may need to use curtain rail brackets that you screw to the window reveals rather than brackets that screw to the window frame.
 This is what I had to do.
 These Brass End Brackets did the job perfectly and the aged brass finish matched the rail well.